 You might be surprised to learn that the cuddly bundle of fur you just welcomed into your home is actually made mostly of water.
 Among other things, water is an essential part of your puppy’s dietary needs.
-Even a 10% loss of body water can cause serious health complications, so it’s important to make sure your puppy is drinking enough.
+Even a 10% loss of body water can cause serious health complications.
+So just as it’s crucial to observe the frequency of feeding your puppy, it’s also important to make sure he or she is drinking enough.
 Here’s how.

 The ideal water intake for a dog depends on his size and activity level.
 Most experts agree that, on average, a dog should consume 1 ounce of fluid per pound of body weight each day.
 That means a 45-pound dog should take in approximately 5.5 cups of fluid every day.
 Lactating mothers and puppies need more, as do dogs who are extremely active or live in hot, humid climates.